marjoleinF/LVMbasic/README.md

 ## Preparation

 Before the start of the course, make sure you have performed all preparations detailed in the document "Basic-LVM-course-preparation.pdf" (see above; this should not take you more than 30-60 minutes).
+Note that you can view the pdf in your browser by clicking it.
+You can also download the pdf and view it in Acrobat; in that case, the links included in the document will be clickable.

 ## Consultation Service